BLA to MOT Admission Information

 Registration for the HOCS courses is approved by the department of occupational therapy and is normally determined by the following criteria:

-- Evidence of completion or in progress of all semester hours for BLA degree or a non-OT Bachelor's degree and a minimum cumulative grade point average of 3.0 (on a 4.0) scale.
+- Evidence of completion or in progress of all semester hours for BLA degree or a non-OT Bachelor's degree with a minimum final cumulative grade point average as reported on the official transcript of 3.0 (on a 4.0) scale.

 - Completion of criminal background check by end of first HOCS semester.

-Notice: For Fall 2012, all slots are filled and a wait list has been activated by ranked GPA.
+Notice: For Fall 2014, all HOCS slots are filled and a wait list has been activated by ranked GPA.
 Any student who begins the HOCS and/or MOCT courses and does not continue sequentially will be placed at the bottom of a wait list should one occur at time of placement.
-If slots are limited, ranked GPA will determine continuation.
+If slots are limited, ranked undergraduate degree-end GPA will determine continuation.
 Students are allowed only one such instance of "dropping back" one cohort year.

 Master in Occupational Therapy Admission